 As much as we love the taste and smell of coffee, it has the opposite effect on most insects and animals.
-Some researchers speculate the caffeine has a toxic effect on sensitive animals; others say that the smell and/or texture deters the pests.

 Coffee grounds work best against pests that crawl or come into contact with the ground.
 Aphids and beetles aren't bothered by coffee grounds, and caterpillars usually aren't either since they hatch from eggs laid on plants.
 However, snails and slugs will make a detour around grounds.
 Rabbits will also bypass flowers that use coffee grounds as a mulch.
 Refresh the grounds often, once or twice a week, to keep up the efficacy of the repellent, as coffee grounds break down into the soil quickly.